1) What is .ca?

 13. Her Majesty the Queen

-14. Indian band recognized by the Indian Act of Canada
+14. Indian band recognized under the Indian Act of Canada

-15. Aboriginal Peoples (individuals and groups) indigenous to Canada
+15. Aboriginal Peoples (individuals and groups) native to Canada

 18. Official marks registered in Canada

-Please refer to the following articles for the common registration requirements.
+Please consult the following articles for more details on common registration requirements.

 Domain Name Extension with Limitation on Characters